Privacy Policy

 This section describes how Kiron handles your personal information when you apply for a job, an internship, a volunteer role or another position with us (“Position”) and the rights you have in connection with that information.
 The term “Candidates” is used in this section to refer to anyone who applies for any Position specified in our Career web page, or who otherwise seeks to work with or for us (whether on a permanent or non-permanent basis).

-Data collected and legal basis
+1. Data collected and legal basis

 When you apply for a Position at Kiron, we may collect certain information automatically, from you personally, or from third party sources.

+a.
 Information we may collect automatically

-You can visit the Careers page of our website and navigate through the open Positions without providing personal information.
+You can visit the Careers page of our website and navigate through the open positions without providing personal information.
 However, we do collect certain information automatically from your device when you visit our website.
 For further information, please see section B of this Privacy Policy.

+b.
 Information we may collect from you

 We only process such data that are related to your application.
 This can be general personal data (name, address, contact details, etc.), information on your professional qualifications and schooling, information on further professional training and, if applicable, other data that you provide us with in connection with your application.

+As a general rule, during the recruitment process, we try not to collect or process any Special Categories of Personal Data (as defined in Art.
+9 para.
+1 GDPR) unless authorized by law or where necessary to comply with applicable laws.
 However, in some circumstances, we may need to collect, or request on a voluntary disclosure basis, some Special Categories of Personal Data for legitimate recruiting-related purposes.
 For example, information about your physical or mental condition may be collected in order to consider accommodations we need to make for the recruitment process and/or subsequent job role.

 You may provide, on a voluntary basis, other information including Special Categories of Personal Data during the recruiting process.

-- We may collect some or all of the following personal information from other sources (in each case where permissible and in accordance with applicable law) when you apply for a role with Kiron:
+We may collect some or all of the following personal information from other sources (in each case where permissible and in accordance with applicable law) when you apply for a role with Kiron:

-- References provided by referees;
+• References provided by referees;

-- Other background information provided or confirmed by academic institutions and training or certification providers;
+• Other background information provided or confirmed by academic institutions and training or certification providers;

-- Information provided by recruiting or executive search agencies; and
+• Information provided by recruiting or executive search agencies; and

-- Information collected from publicly available sources, including any social media platforms you use or other information available online.
+• Information collected from publicly available sources, including any social media platforms you use or other information available online.

-We also receive personal data from applicants via the platform Join, a service of Join GmbH, Klausenerstraße 10a, 39112 Magdeburg, Germany.
+We may also receive personal data from applicants via the platform Join, a service of Join GmbH, Klausenerstraße 10a, 39112 Magdeburg, Germany.

 We process your personal data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG), insofar as this is necessary for the decision on the establishment of an employment relationship with us.
 The legal basis is Art.
 88 GDPR in conjunction with Art.
 26 BDSG for the purposes of the employment relationship, if this is necessary for the decision on the establishment of an employment relationship.

-Furthermore, we may process your personal data if this is necessary to fulfil legal obligations (Art.
+Furthermore, we may process your personal data if this is necessary to fulfill legal obligations (Art.
 6 para.
 1 s.
 1 lit. (c) GDPR) or to defend or assert legal claims.
 The legal basis for this is Art.
 6 para.
 1 s.
 1 lit. (f) GDPR.
 The legitimate interest is, for example, a duty of proof in proceedings under the General Equal Treatment Act (AGG).

 If you give us express consent to process personal data for specific purposes, the lawfulness of this processing is based on your consent pursuant to Art.
 6 para.
 1 s.
 1 lit. (a) GDPR.
 Any consent granted can be revoked at any time with effect for the future